-- 1. Using a text editor or your favorite development tool, name it index.html.
-For the purposes of this tutorial, you can keep it very simple. - Edit the file to specify an application title (for example, "My DB2 Alphablox Application") and two links to the two analytic views you will create.
-Copy and paste, or type, the following code into your index.html file. - <html> - <head> - <title>My DB2 Alphablox Application</title> - </head>
+- 1. Using a text editor or your favorite development tool, create a file called index.html, for your home page.
+For the purposes of this tutorial, you can keep the file very simple. - 2.
+Edit the file to specify an application title (for example, "My DB2 Alphablox Application") and two links to the two analytic views that you will create later in the tutorial.

+Copy and paste, or type, the following code into your index.html file.

 '''

+<html>

+<head>

+<title>My DB2 Alphablox Application</title>

+</head>

 <body>

 My DB2 Alphablox Application

 Simple PresentBlox View